lopeslimica/-Valuation-of-3i-Group-plc/README.md

 2) Understanding Market Dynamics: Learn to interpret market trends and their implications for investment products.
 3) Strategic Investment Decision-Making: Develop the ability to recommend investment actions based on comprehensive valuation assessments.
 4) Risk and Sensitivity Analysis: Explore the importance of risk metrics like modified duration and implied volatility in understanding the sensitivity of investment products to external changes.

+Path to follow Word document ----> Excel sheet ------> Presentation

+Disclaimer This is academic report for educational purpose only and do not give any sort of recommendation .